Remote Control Car Circuit: Everything You Should Know About It

 The motor is the component behind all the movements of the RC vehicle.
 Also, you can install multiple motors depending on your preference.
 If you decide to use more than one motor, set one to move the front wheels to the right or left.

-While the second motor can move the rear wheels forward or backward, also, you can find some older models that use four smaller motors to control one wheel each.
+While the second motor can move the rear wheels forward or backward, also, you can also find some older models that use four smaller motors to control one wheel each.

 Power Source